BookScouter is one of the best places to sell used books for cash.

 A little wear and tear is to be expected when it comes to used books.
 But, any more than that and it’s likely that a site will reject your book.

 Things like ripped pages and damaged covers generally aren’t acceptable.

 Most sites will have the rules for acceptance on their site, so have a look around for more details, before you ship anything.

-Is BookScouter Worthwhile?
+Is BookScouter Worth It?

-It’s definitely a worthwhile website.
+It’s definitely a worthy website.

-If you’ve got some old college textbooks lying around or old books that you don’t read anymore and you want to sell them it’s a really useful tool to have, for a number of reasons.
+If you’ve got some old college textbooks lying around or old books that you don’t read anymore and you want to sell it’s a really useful tool to have, for a number of reasons.

 1. You get the best deal.